-If you’ve always thought that you were shy, but you’re not afraid of being around people, check out this list of 24 signs that you are actually an introvert:
+If you’ve always thought that you were shy, but you’re not afraid of being around people, check out this list of 24 signs that you are an introvert.

 1. You Don’t Enjoy Small Talk

-Introverts prefer conversations with substance over small talk.
-We’re thinkers, and thrive on heavier conversations about life, ideas, theories and big goals.
-But when small talk is inevitable, we can’t help but try to make the other person feel comfortable.
-We’re good listeners and are naturally in tune with how the people we interact with are feeling.
-More often than not, you find these casual chit-chats morph into deeper, more meaningful conversation.
+But when small talk is inevitable, we can’t help but try to make the other person feel comfortable by engaging in it.
+We’re very good listeners and are naturally in tune with the feelings of others and how they express themselves.
+More often than not, we find these casual chit-chats gradually turn into deeper and more meaningful conversations.

 2. You Have a Love-Hate Relationship With Your Phone